Quickstart: Deploy a container instance in Azure using the Azure portal

 Select the Create a resource > Containers > Container Instances.

 On the Basics page, enter the following values in the Resource group, Container name, and Container image text boxes.
 Leave the other values at their defaults, then select OK.

 - Container name:

 - Container image:

-You can create both Windows and Linux containers in Azure Container Instances.
-For this quickstart, leave the default setting of Linux to deploy the Linux-based
+For this quickstart, leave the default setting of Public to deploy the

 Under Configuration, specify a DNS name label for your container.
 The name must be unique within the Azure region where you create the container instance.
 Your container will be publicly reachable at

 Leave the other settings at their defaults, then select Review + create.

 When the validation completes, you're shown a summary of the container's settings.
 Select OK to submit your container deployment request.